Skip to main content

 1. Toggle on Data Feeds and select your feed

-Data Feeds section in the message composer
+Data Feeds toggle and feed selector in the message composer

 1. Save your template